bixb922/crank-organ/doc-software/README.md

 ## Increase MIDI file capacity

 The software accepts compressed MIDI files.
-With average size crank organ music MIDI files (i.e. the tunes I have) the capacity without compression is about 700 files for the 16MB flash version of the ESP32-S3.
-With compression the capacity is about 1900 MIDI files for the 16MB version and 700 files for the 8MB version.
+With average size crank organ music MIDI files (what I'm trying to say: withthe tunes I have) the capacity without compression is about 700 files for the 16MB flash version of the ESP32-S3.
+With compression the capacity is about 1800 MIDI files for the 16MB version and 700 files for the 8MB version of the ESP32-S3 board.

 The ```compress_midi.py``` utility included here runs on your PC.
-It compresses all MIDI files in a input folder to an ouput folder.
+It compresses all MIDI files in an input folder to an ouput folder.
 The input files are not changed.
 The output folder should start empty.
-If ```compress_midi.py``` is run later, only files newer than their compressed version are processed.
+If ```compress_midi.py``` is run again, only changed files are processed.

 The compression is done in several steps by ```compress_midi.py```:
 * Only note on, note off and program change MIDI events are kept, the rest of the MIDI events are discarded.
-Set tempo meta events are processed and incorporated into the MIDI.
+Set tempo meta events are processed and incorporated into the MIDI times.
+All meta messages are discarded.
 Pulses per beat is set to a lower (standard) value of 96, which should be precise enough for mechanical music.
-This makes the MIDI file much faster to process and considerably smaller.
+All this makes the MIDI file much faster to process and considerably smaller.
 * All note on and note off events are converted to note on events with running status.
 This can give in a significant file size reduction.
-* Then the files are compressed by ```compress_midi.py``` using the gzip algorthm and written to the output folder with .gz suffix (i.e. ```foo.mid``` becomes ```foo.mid.gz```)
+* Then the files are compressed by ```compress_midi.py``` using the gzip algorthm and written to the output folder with .gz suffix.
+In other words, ```foo.mid``` becomes ```foo.mid.gz```.

 Finally, you should copy these files to the microcontroller using the "Update to auto folder" button of the File Manager.
 This will replace all *.mid files with their *.mid.gz compressed counterpart.